RobertTalbert/discretecs/MTH 325 Specifications.md

     * Incomplete sentences
     * Subject-verb disagreement
     * Misuse of punctuation (periods, commas, apostrophes, etc.)
-    * Use of slang or inappropriate abbreviations (for example, abbreviating "directed graph" as "dir. graph")
-+ Your writing must be clear to a member of the standard audience for this course, which is assumed to be __a peer in MTH 325 who is knowledgeable of the content of the course but who may not be familiar with what you are writing about.__
++ Your writing must be clear to a member of the __standard audience__ for MTH 325, which is assumed to be __a peer in MTH 325 who is knowledgeable of the content of the course but who may not be familiar with what you are writing about.__

 # Specifications for mathematical writing

-When writing a solution to a mathematical problem, or writing a narrative that contains significant mathematical notation in it, your work should abide by the general specifications for writing above _and_ the following:
+When writing a solution to a mathematical problem, or writing a narrative that contains significant mathematical work in it, your work should abide by the general specifications for writing above _and_ the following:

 + The solution to a mathematical problem must be correct, and the steps in the solution must also be correct.
 (So, getting a right answer by sheer coincidence when the solution is wrong is not acceptable.)
 + Solutions to mathematical problems should be framed as efforts to persuade a member of the standard MTH 325 audience (above) that your solution and answers are correct.
 This means among other things that